Sean-Lang1/MarchingBandDB/README.md

-# Marching Band Inventory & Compliance Manager
+# Marching Band Management System

-Desktop application built with Python and PySide6 for managing marching band students, instrument inventory, uniforms, and academic marching eligibility.
-Note: Requires Python 3.10+

-## Features
+This project is a desktop system designed to manage marching band students, equipment assignments, and eligibility tracking.
+It was built to explore database design, GUI development, and systems programming across multiple languages in one connected project.

+This repository contains **two versions** of the system:

+## 🖥 Python GUI Version (Primary)

+Built with **Python and PySide6**, this is the full desktop application and the main version of the project.

+**Features include**
 - Student roster management
-- Instrument, uniform, and shakos checkout systems
+- Instrument, uniform, and shako checkout tracking
-- Compliance/Eligibility tracking (GPA, credits, dues)
+- Eligibility tracking (GPA, credits, dues)
-- CSV exports
+- Search, filtering, and CSV exports
-- Search and filtering
-- Undo function
-- Accessibility features (zoom & high contrast)
+- Accessibility options such as zoom scaling and high-contrast mode

+This version loads **sample demo data** on first launch so the system can be explored right away.
+If you want to start fresh, the demo data can be cleared at any time through:

+**File → Reset Database**

+After resetting, the application is ready for real use.

+## ⚙️ C++ Console Version (Systems Implementation)

+This is a lighter, console-based version built in **C++ with SQLite integration**.
+It focuses more on database operations and the system-level side of the project rather than user interface features.

+It is intentionally more minimal and serves as a lower-level implementation of the same core idea.

-## Tech Stack
+## Notes

-Python, PySide6 (Qt), and SQLite
+This project functions as a working prototype and portfolio piece.
+The Python version represents the primary user experience, while the C++ version demonstrates systems-level understanding and cross-language architecture.